 are well known.

-violinist and a composer ofkritis.
-While studying law in Madras in his youth, he
+a violinist and a composer ofkritis.
+While studying law in Madras in

 opportunities to listen to the violin stalwarts like Tirukkodikaval Krishan Iyer, Tiruchi Govindaswami Pillai and others.
 He has composed several kritis.
 His kriti, Madhava